- Data Portals

-New to NCAR and the CISL computing environment?
+Are you new to NCAR and the CISL computing environment?

-HPC systems are supercomputers that comprise many thousands of processor cores; in the case of Yellowstone, more than 70,000.
+HPC systems are supercomputers that comprise many thousands of processor cores; in the case of Yellowstone, more than 72,000.
 These computing clusters are where users develop and test their scientific parallel codes and submit batch jobs to perform simulations, perhaps with any of several NCAR community models and weather prediction programs.

-The Geyser and Caldera systems are designed to support scientific data post-processing, analysis and visualization.
+The Geyser and Caldera systems are designed to support scientific data post-processing, analysis, and visualization.
 They provide access to large amounts of memory for data analysis applications, and they support interactive use of scientific data-processing software such as NCAR Command Language (NCL), NCAR Graphics, and the VAPOR interactive 3-D visualization environment.

 We provide two types of storage for users.
 Our disk-based Globally Accessible Data Environment (best known as GLADE) is accessible from any of the HPC, analysis, and visualization computer clusters that CISL manages.

 Each user has dedicated space on GLADE that includes a home directory, which is backed up several times each week, as well as scratch and work spaces for short-term use.
 Some users have special project spaces.